madison-4/alx-system_engineering-devops/0x01-shell_permissions/README.md

 give owner all permissions
 ## 10-mirror_permissions
 set permissions of a file to match another
+## 11-directories_permissions
+add execute permission for all subdirectories
+## 12-directory_permissions
+create a directory with permissions
+## 13-change_group
+change group owner

 # Author
 madison-4/nox - authored all files after doing research